- How do I install Antfly?

 Download Sample Data

 In another terminal...
-We'll use a sample of 10,000 Wikipedia articles:
+We'll use a sample of 10,000 Wikipedia articles enriched with thumbnail images:

-# Download the sample data (11MB)
+# Download the sample data

-curl -L -o wiki-articles-1000.json http://fulmicoton.com/tantivy-files/wiki-articles-1000.json
+curl -L -o wiki-articles.json https://cdn.antfly.io/datasets/wiki-articles-10k-v001.json

 # Preview the data structure

-head -n 1 wiki-articles-1000.json | jq '.'Each article has:
+head -n 1 wiki-articles.json | jq '.'Each article has:

-url: Wikipedia URLtitle: Article titlebody: Article content
+url: Wikipedia URLtitle: Article titlebody: Article contentthumbnail_url: Wikipedia thumbnail image (when available)

 Create a Table

-antflycli table create --table wikipedia \
+antfly table create --table wikipedia \

 --index '{